approximately-equal/kingmaker-thesis/contents/matter/results.typ

 = Results <results>

 Recall that we wish to explore how strategic voting impacts election outcomes depending on the method, the social conditions (preference models and relative frequencies of voters in each voting bloc), and strategy.
-With the necessary background and methodology covered, we proceed to actually using `kingmaker` to simulate election and see what results we obtain.
+With the necessary background and methodology covered, we proceed to actually using `kingmaker` to simulate elections and see what results we obtain.

 == Across Cohesion